 He had his own handlers and agents, and he was important enough that MI5 set up an office dedicated solely to him.
 He got paid £80,000 sterling ($100,000 ) a year.

-In 2018 Scapaticci living at a secret Engsih address was found guilty of possessing scores of violent pornography images and got a three month suspended jail sentence
+In 2018, Scappaticci, living at a secret English address, was found guilty of possessing scores of violent pornography images and got a three-month suspended jail sentence

 Denis Donaldson - IRA Informer

-Donaldson had been influential in the Sinn Fein American outreach out strategy and was well known in Irish American circles where he was a frequent visitor.
+Donaldson had been influential in the Sinn Féin American outreach strategy and was well known in Irish American circles where he was a frequent visitor.